bb-wg02/cal-cap/README.md

 ## Next Steps and Recommendations

-The success with granular sentence-based categorization and the improvement in accuracy from feature engineering and XGBoost indicates that a more robust pilot version of the system should be created using these techniques and tested on larger data sets ASAP (We also may want to reduce the number of features used for interpretablity).
+The success with granular sentence-based categorization and the improvement in accuracy from feature engineering and XGBoost indicates that a more robust pilot version of the system should be created using these techniques and tested on larger data sets ASAP (We also may want to reduce the number of features used for interpretability).

 As developers design the next version, they should keep an eye towards eventually creating a fast feedback loop so that the system could have the actual correct history of previous sentence categories available.
 But before developers implement, researchers should quickly test how much improvement can be gained,  if there is a lag of 10+ sentences before ground truth categorizations are available to the current sentence prediction.
 We now know that a one sentence lag is very valuable (5% accuracy boost) but the usefulness of a larger lag may decrease rapidly.

 If quantitative resources are available, we recommend to start a RAG based research effort.
-RAG may have the higest marginal return on investment (ROI) by improving Stage 1 accuracy using existing LLM technology and a vector-database of commercials.
+RAG may have the highest marginal return on investment (ROI) by improving Stage 1 accuracy using existing LLM technology and a vector-database of commercials.

 Leadership should keep a close eye on the trends of improvements in the capabilities of LLMs and consider investing in prototypes using advanced LLMs.

 Feature engineering gave a major boost in this research project.
 However, engineered features are derived from base features.
 In our case, the base feature is an estimate from Stage 1.
-Trying to extract even more accuracy from derivations on an previous sentence category estimate is likely to have a low marginal ROI.
+Trying to extract even more accuracy from derivations on a previous sentence category estimate is likely to have a low marginal ROI.
 Improving Stage 1 estimates or creating a fast feedback loop to get ground truth labels of past sentences may provide a bigger impact.

 ## How we measured success
 The previous project relied on Confusion Matrices as well as F1, Precision, and Recall accuracy metrics to judge commercial detection effectiveness.